 The DMV has a nationwide database of stolen cars, and they will work with the police to make sure that your car is returned to you.

-Keep vigilant online
+Stay vigilant online

 Although the police and the DMV will work to find your car, you can also do your part to try and make sure you recover it.
 Stay vigilant on Craigslist and other online car selling forums.
 If you have a particularly unique car, you can speak to specialist dealers, and ask them to inform you if a car matching your description crosses their path.

+These are just two options for how to find your stolen vehicle if you’re the owner.
 Remember also that the odds are in your favor, with the vast majority of stolen vehicles being (eventually) returned to their owner.
 Despite the short-term hassle and general inconvenience, there is a strong chance that you’ll get your car back.

 What will my insurance company do?